chardso/Building-a-DIY-audio-ultra-bass-amplifier/docs/index.md

 <img src="wafela.jpg"/>
 <h1>building a diy audio ultra bass amplifier</h1>
-<Paragraph>The project consists of two experiements;
+The project consists of two experiements;

 <li>
 using two transistors TDA 2030

 <li>
 using one transistor TDA 2030

 <h2>
 Step by step procedure for experiments using two TDA2030 transistors
 <h2>

 <li>
 Tie the transistor TDA 2030 on the alluminium piece.

 <li>
 Spray it's terminals left and right and apply soldering wire on each terminal.

 <img src="tyingTDA2030.png"/>
 <img src="Applysolder.png"/>

 <li>
 solder the diode 1N4148 with the negative on the second terminal of the TDA 2030 and the positive on the second terminal from the right,same procedure repeated for second diode.

 <img src="solderdiode1N4148.png"/>

 <li>
 solder a resistor 47k on the second terminal of TDA2030 and same applies to the second TDA2030 on the right
 <img src="Solderresistor47k.png"/>

 <li>
 solder capacitor 2A104j,one on the second terminal of TDA2030 from the right and the other on the second terminal of TDA2030 also from the right
 <img src="solder2a104.png"/>